 Symptoms and stages of gum disease

-Recognizing the signs early is key.
+Recognizing the signs early is key to prevent gum disease from progressing.
 Symptoms include:

 - Bleeding gums when brushing or flossing